androidcarpooling/Sadhguru-Quotes-Builder/README.md

 See `QUICKSTART.md` for more details and `DEPLOYMENT.md` for production deployment.

+### Deployment note
+- On Railway, the server binds to `process.env.PORT` (default 3000) and listens on `0.0.0.0`.
+- A health check is available at `/api/health` to verify the service and database connectivity after deploys.

 ## 🏆 Scoring Breakdown

 - **Base Score**: 500 points for getting it right